aws-samples/sample-amazon-bedrock-cricket-indic-translator/README.md

 > **Note:** This solution can be deployed in three different modes:
 >
-> - **MCP Server Mode**: Integrate with any Agent of your choice to explore these features
+> - **MCP Server Mode**: Integrate with any Agent of your choice to explore these features - here we will use Amazon Q Command Line
-> - **Agent Mode**: Leverages AWS Strands for an agentic approach with AgentCore for deployment
+> - **Agent Mode**: Leverages AWS Strands for an agentic approach with AgentCore for deployment both Local / Remote
 > - **Standalone Mode**: Run as independent Python code

 ## Features